-- · keyboard settings

-- · kernel parameters

-- · users and groups

-- filesystem layout (partitioning)

-- SELinux settings are added to the Install Profile for CentOS, Red Hat and Scientific Linux only.
-Note the following

-- if SELinux is not activated on the scanned machine, it will not be activated on a VM generated from this scan.

-- if SELinux is activated, it will be activated with the same rules, and the file system will be relabeled on the first boot because of /.autorelabe file (and this file is deleted by SELinux once the relabel is done).
+- Native packages that have been analyzed by the scan process and correctly found in one of UForge AppCenter package repositories are added to the OS Profile. - Native packages that have been analyzed by the scan process and NOT found in any of UForge AppCenter's package repositories are added to a My Software component. - All other files (including configuration files) that are not part of a native package are added to a My Software component if you performed a scan with overlay. - Partitioning table information is added to the Install Profile - Root and user passwords are added to the Install Profile (encrypted) - Timezone is added to the Install Profile - Keyboard is added to the Install Profile - Kernel parameters are added to the Install Profile - \bullet $\,$ Users and groups are added to the Install Profile - SELinux settings are added to the Install Profile for CentOS, Red Hat and Scientific Linux only.
+Note the following - if SELinux is not activated on the scanned machine, it will still not be activated on a VM generated from this scan. - if SELinux is activated, it will be activated with the same rules, and the file system will be relabeled on the first boot because of "/.autorelabel" file (and this file is deleted by SELinux once the relabel is done).
 Parameters from the /etc/selinux/config file other than the SELinux mode are lost during the appliance import.
-If you want to modify some of these parameters you will need to add a MySoftware overlay with a /etc/selinux/config file after the scan.
+If you want to modify some of these parameters you will need to add a

+MySoftware overlay with a /etc/selinux/config file after the scan.
 Refer to Adding Software from Your Software Library.